Nette Documentation Preview

 Properties are primarily "syntactic sugar"((syntactic sugar)), which is intended to make the programmer's life sweeter by simplifying the code.
 If you don't want them, you don't have to use them.

-From the beginning, the PHP object model suffered from a number of serious flaws and inefficiencies.
-This was the reason for the creation of the `Nette\Object` class (in 2007), which attempted to remedy them and improve the experience of using PHP.
-It was enough for other classes to inherit from it, and gain the benefits it brought.
-When PHP 5.4 came with trait support, the `Nette\Object` class was replaced by `Nette\SmartObject`.
-Thus, it was no longer necessary to inherit from a common ancestor.
-In addition, trait could be used in classes that already inherited from another class.
-The final end of `Nette\Object` came with the release of PHP 7.2, which forbade classes to be named `Object`.
+From its inception, PHP's object model suffered from a myriad of serious shortcomings and deficiencies.
+This led to the creation of the `Nette\Object` class (in 2007), which aimed to rectify these issues and enhance the comfort of using PHP.
+All that was needed was for other classes to inherit from it, and they would gain the benefits it offered.
+When PHP 5.4 introduced support for traits, the `Nette\Object` class was replaced by the `Nette\SmartObject` trait.
+This eliminated the need to inherit from a common ancestor.
+Moreover, the trait could be used in classes that already inherited from another class.
+The definitive end of `Nette\Object` came with the release of PHP 7.2, which prohibited classes from being named `Object`.

-What features did `Nette\Object` and `Nette\Object` once offer?
-Here is an overview.
-(The examples use the `Nette\Object` class, but most of the properties also apply to the `Nette\SmartObject` trait.)
+What features did `Nette\Object` and, by extension, `Nette\SmartObject` offer?
+Here's an overview.
+(In the examples, the `Nette\Object` class is used, but most features also apply to the `Nette\SmartObject` trait).

 Inconsistent Errors